AcademySoftwareFoundation/openexr/website/SceneLinear.rst

    but slightly too bright.

-.. [#feotf] Other terms for EOTF include applying a gamma or log function, or simply a 'monitor curve'.
+.. [#feotf] Other terms for EOTF include applying a gamma or log function, or simply a "monitor curve".

 .. [#fscenelinear] One convention is to use the term *input-referred linear* for any image where the values are proportional to how much light the camera captured,